 That said, organizations sometimes struggle to get on board with creating a CAB for a few of reasons.

-First, business leaders can be leary of governance.
-People often misconstrue CAB as a board that deals in approvals and denials causing red tape and roadblocks.
-In actuality, CAB only stands to advise Change Managers on the best solutions after assessing all risks.
+First, business leaders can be leery of governance.
+People often misconstrue CAB as a board that deals in approvals and denials, causing red tape and roadblocks.
+In reality, CAB only stands to advise Change Managers on the best solutions after assessing all risks.
 Further, the diversity of a CAB panel offers a number of insights that make this process enriching.

 Next, some organizations do not implement CAB because they struggle with ITIL® change management process as a whole.
 They may implement only one or two parts of the change management process as they see fit.
 However, this sometimes excludes best practices required to review, monitor, and implement change, like the creation of a CAB.

 Given the wide scope of the CAB’s activities and decision level, many organizations struggled to find the right fit for what a CAB is, despite the fact that the ITIL framework advocates on adopting and adapting the guidance to individual needs.
 The term “advisory” is often substituted for “approval” where service providers with poorly defined change structures ended up overwhelming the CAB with many changes leading to fatigue or limited bandwidth to thoroughly assess and advise on change approach and risk.

 In the digital age, value in management of changes can only be achieved when the practices facilitates rather than obstructs change through bureaucratic or timewasting activities.
 If an organization doesn’t take the time to clearly specify the relevant authority levels for different types of changes, then the CAB ends up as a scapegoat for inefficiency.
 In fact, the ITIL 4 change enablement publication references the CAB as a bottleneck to an organization’s value streams as it introduces delays and limits the throughput of technical changes.